Donner Party: Response

-News of the Donner Party's fate was spread eastward by Samuel Brannan, an elder of the Church of Jesus Christ of Latter-day Saints and a journalist, who ran into the salvage party as they came down from the pass with Keseberg.
+News of the Donner Party's fate was spread eastward by journalist Samuel Brannan, who ran into the salvage party as they came down from the pass with Keseberg.
 Accounts of the ordeal first reached New York City in July 1847.
 Reporting on the event across the U.S. was heavily influenced by the national enthusiasm for westward migration.
 In some papers, news of the tragedy was buried in small paragraphs, despite the contemporary tendency to sensationalize stories.
 Several newspapers, including those in California, wrote about the cannibalism in graphic, exaggerated detail.
-In some print accounts, the members of the Donner Party were depicted as heroes and California a paradise worthy of significant sacrifices.
+In some accounts, the members of the Donner Party were depicted as heroes and California a paradise worthy of significant sacrifices.

-Emigration to the West decreased over the following years, but it is likely that the drop in numbers was caused more by fears over the outcome of the ongoing Mexican–American War than by the cautionary tale of the Donner Party.
+Emigration to the West decreased over the following years, but it is likely that the drop in numbers was caused by fears over the ongoing Mexican–American War.
 In 1846, an estimated 1,500 people migrated to California.
 In 1847, the number dropped to 450 and then to 400 in 1848.
-The California Gold Rush spurred a sharp increase, however, and 25,000 people went west in 1849.
-Most of the overland migration followed the Carson River, but a few forty-niners used the same route as the Donner Party and recorded descriptions about the site.
+The California Gold Rush spurred a sharp increase, however: 25,000 people went west in 1849.
+Most of the overland migration followed the Carson River, but a few forty-niners used the same route as the Donner Party and recorded descriptions of the site.

-In late June 1847, members of the Mormon Battalion under General Stephen Kearny buried the human remains, and partially burned two of the cabins.
-The few who ventured over the pass in the next few years found bones, other artifacts, and the cabin used by the Reed and Graves families.
+In June 1847, members of the Mormon Battalion under General Stephen W. Kearny buried the human remains and partially burned two of the cabins.
+The few who ventured over the pass in the next few years found bones, artifacts and the cabin used by the Reed and Graves families.
 In 1891, a cache of money was found buried by the lake.
-It had probably been stored by Mrs. Graves, who hastily hid it when she left with the second relief so she could return for it later.
+It had probably been hastily stored by Mrs. Graves when she left with the second relief so she could return for it later.

-Lansford Hastings received death threats.
-A migrant who crossed before the Donner Party confronted him about the difficulties they had encountered, reporting: "Of course he could say nothing but that he was very sorry, and that he meant well".
+Lansford Hastings received death threats for his role in the disaster.
+A migrant who crossed before the Donner Party confronted him about the difficulties they had encountered, reporting: "Of course he could say nothing but that he was very sorry, and that he meant well."